-• If you signed up for extra benefits, also called "optional supplemental benefits," then you pay an additional premium each month for these extra benefits.
-If you have any questions about your plan premiums, please call Customer Service (phone numbers are printed on the back cover of this booklet).
-The premium amount for the Quartz Medicare Advantage Optional Dental Rider is \$48.10.
+If you signed up for extra benefits, also called "optional supplemental benefits," then you pay an additional premium each month for these extra benefits.
+See Chapter 4, Section 2.2 for details.

+The premium amount for the Quartz Medicare Advantage Optional Dental Rider is \$38.00.